© La Grande roue de Montréal

 Parc Jean-Drapeau and La Ronde

 An amusement park paradise for kids, La Ronde is finally welcoming back thrill-seeking families.
-Be sure to bring your mask and your vaccination passport (for guests 13 and over).

 © Charles-Olivier Bourque